Aviah/one-click-django-server/README.md

 2. Setup a VPS (these scripts were tested on an Ubuntu 14.04 LTS Linode VPS)
 3. Set the domain DNS settings to your VPS provider DNS servers (follow the instructions of your domain registrar & VPS provider docs)
 4. Donwload the one-click-django-server files to your local machine (you don't need to clone a repository, just the files)
-5. Edit the files (see "Text to Replace").
+5. Use "find & replace" to change specific bits in the files (see "Text to Replace")
-6. Copy and use your actual ssh public-key file (see "SSH Public Key")
+6. Copy your actual ssh public-key file (see "SSH Public Key")
 7. Change the django SECRET_KEY string (see "Change the django SECRET_KEY")